GDSL-UL/san/docs/06-spatial_econometrics.md

 ## F-statistic:  1645 on 5 and 6104 DF,  p-value: < 2.2e-16
 ```

-As we can see, the lag is not only significative and negative (as expected), but its effect seems to be even larger that that of the house itself.
-Taken literally, this would imply that prospective owners value more the area of the surrounding houses than that of the actual house they buy.
-However, it is important to remember how these variables have been constructed and what they really represent.
-Because the IMD score is not exactly calculated at the house level, but at the area level, many of the surrounding houses will share that so, to some extent, the IMD of neighboring houses is that of the house itself^[**EXERCISE** *How do results change if you modify the number of neighbors included to compute the $K$-nn spatial weight matrix?* Replace the originak $k$ used and re-run the regressions.
-Try to interpret the results and the (potential) differences with the original ones.].
-This is likely to be affecting the final parameter, and it is a reminder and an illustration that we cannot take model results as universal truth but we need to use them as tools to inform analysis, couple with theory and what we know about the particular question of analysis.
-Nevertheless, the example does illustrate how to introduce spatial dependence in a regression framework in a fairly straight forward way.
+As we can see, the lag is not only significative and positive, but its effect seems to be even larger that that of the property itself.
+Taken literally, this implies that the average number of bathrooms in AirBnb's nearby has a larger effect on the final price of a given AirBnb than its own number of bathrooms.
+There are several ways to interpret this.
+One is that, if we take the spatial lag of bathrooms, as we said above, to be a proxy for the types of houses surrounding a property, this is probably a better predictor of how wealthy an area is than the number of bathrooms of a single property, which is more variable.
+If we also assume that the area where an AirBnb is located has a bigger effect on price than the number of bathrooms, we can start seeing an answer to the apparent puzzle.

 **A note on more advanced spatial regression**